SESAME-Synchrotron/BEATS_Dashboard/docs/source/MainWindow.rst

 Monitoring Sections:
 * A) The detector type and the scanning technique are chosen.
 * B) The online logging (last log).
+* C) Shutters Status.
+* D) Current tomoscan mode.
-* C) The current camera chosen.
+* E) The current detector chosen & current rotation stage.

 Selecting Process
 ------------------

 The user has the option to choose the detector after opening the main window.
-Once the user has selected a detector, the *Current Chosen Camera* will display their selection.
+Once the user has selected a detector, the *Current Chosen Detector* will display their selection.
 Following that, the user has the option to choose the scanning technique.
 Once the user has selected a scanning method (started the Tomoscan IOC), the *detector type and scanning technique* will display their choice.
 Additionally, as shown below, the other types of detectors will be disabled and the other scanning techniques hidden.

 .. figure:: /images/SelectingProcess.png